CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 metadata: {}
 ```

+You'll need to change the location of the `_launch_dir`.

 Things to note:
-- We specify the `_category` key to match our task to the right worker resources
+- We specify the `_category` key to match our task to the right worker resources.
 - We specify the `_launch_dir` so that each FireWork will run in this directory.
   This is important since we are passing files between workflow steps.
+Unfortunately
+  we cannot use any bash shortcuts here- we have to specify the absolute path.
-- We specify the task dependencies in the `links` section
+- We specify the task dependencies in the `links` section (2 depends on 1,
+  3 depends on 2).

 Next, let's look at our `my_fworker2.yaml`.
 This is the worker configuration
 file that will match the `_category: twonode` key in our spec.